RDA-DMP-Common/RDA-DMP-Common-Standard/examples/JSON/GCWG-RDA-maDMP JSON-schema/README.md

 3. Ensure that you have the correct ouput file names in the scripts.

-4. Run the 2 Python scripts.
+4. Run the 2 Python scripts `create_schema.py` and `create_uischema.py`.
 If successfully completed, 2 JSON files should appear

-5. Then you need to manual add the name and version of the maDMP and names of the 2 generated files to _schema_metadata.json_.
+5. Then you need to manually add the name and version of the maDMP and names of the 2 generated files to _schema_metadata.json_.

 ## Adding new keys to the JSON file